-- Basic knowledge and informed understanding of the structure, principles and concepts relevant to basic research in music; - The skill to read and write in English and thus to interpret and write academic texts based on research in music; - Identify and comply with acceptable conduct in the academic environment, including compliance with rules regarding plagiarism and copyright. - The skill to monitor and take responsibility for own learning process; - Basic knowledge and informed understanding of the structures, principles and concepts regarding basic research in music.
+- basic knowledge and informed understanding of the structure, principles and concepts relevant to basic research in music; - the skill to read and write in English and thus to interpret and write academic texts based on research in music: - identify and comply with acceptable conduct in the academic environment, including compliance with rules regarding plagiarism and copyright. - · the skill to monitor and take responsibility for own learning process; and - basic knowledge and informed understanding of the structures, principles and concepts regarding basic research in music.

-Module code: MZSN119 Semester 1 NQF level: 5

-Title: Music Notation
+Module code: MZSN119 Semester 1 NQF level: 5 Title: Music Notation

-- Basic knowledge and informed understanding of basic experiences and concepts regarding the ways in which music from various cultures are created, performed and experienced; - Basic experiences and concepts regarding the ways in which experiences of music from various cultures are notated; - The ability to produce and reproduce rhythmic and melodic patterns in musical actions and in notation; - The ability to identify, analyse and define basic problems in the understanding and the communication of one's understanding of the structure of compositions from various parts of the world, and in various styles; - The ability to communicate effectively in a variety of formats (oral, written, visual and electronic) to diverse audiences and for various purposes related to the learning and teaching of music rudiments related to meter and tonality: - The ability to operate as part of a group that presents practical sessions on music rudiments and to make appropriate contributions to successfully present events in a variety of formats related to musicianship skills, taking co-responsibility for learning progress and outcome realisation of the group.
+- basic knowledge and informed understanding of basic experiences and concepts regarding the ways in which music from various cultures are created, performed and experienced; - basic experiences and concepts regarding the ways in which experiences of music from various cultures are notated; - the ability to produce and reproduce rhythmic and melodic patterns in musical actions and in notation: - the ability to identify, analyse and define basic problems in the understanding and the communication of one's understanding of the structure of compositions from various parts of the world, and in various styles; - the ability to communicate effectively in a variety of formats (oral, written, visual and electronic) to diverse audiences and for various purposes related to the learning and teaching of music rudiments related to meter and tonality; and - the ability to operate as part of a group that presents practical sessions on music rudiments and to make appropriate contributions to successfully present events in a variety of formats related to musicianship skills, taking co-responsibility for learning progress and outcome realisation of the group.

-Assessment methods: Tests and assignments - weight: 60%
+Tests and assignments - weight: 60% Semester exam 1X3 hour - weight: 40%